kandekore/htaccess-rules-WordPress-plugin/readme.md

-# My Htaccess Rules Plugin
+# .htaccess Rules Plugin

-The **My Htaccess Rules** plugin allows you to add custom rules to your `.htaccess` file directly from your WordPress admin panel.
+The **.htaccess Rules** plugin allows you to add custom rules to your `.htaccess` file directly from your WordPress admin panel.
 The plugin provides a user-friendly interface for controlling specific rules like compression and caching.

 ## Table of Contents